ksu-is/FOOD/README.md

 ## Random Restaurant Picker
 ---

+### Version 0.04 - Sam Davis
+Added 32 food genre options.

+---
+### Version 0.03 - Sam Davis
+A function for selecting a search radius has been added.

+---
 ### Version 0.02 - Sam Davis

 The only two files that matter are *Food_tkinter.py* (main program) and *Yelp_Functions.py* (functions relating to yelp).
 To a lesser extent, *food.ico* is also important.